mattmassicotte/MainOffender/README.md

 - `UnsafeBlockOperation` for `BlockOperation` without `Sendable` checking
 - Additions to `OperationQueue` to submit blocks directly without `Sendable` checking
 - `addUnsafeObserver(forName:object:queue:using:)` for `NotificationCenter`
+- `ThreadExecutor` that can be used to back an actor with a dedicated thread + runloop

 ## Usage